ETrakLogistics/api-docs-source/source/index.html.md

 ```

-This method retrieves a single consignment.
+This method retrieves a label for a single consignment.

 ### Endpoint